-When identifying material weaknesses in internal controls in the course of the Internal Control Audit, external auditors must report such material weaknesses to the management, request for remediation and assess their remediation status on a timely basis.
+When identifying material weaknesses in internal controls in the course of the Internal Control Audit, external auditors must report such material weaknesses to the management, request remediation, and assess the remediation status on a timely basis.
 External auditors must also report the details of such material weaknesses and the remediation results to the board of directors, corporate auditors or audit committee.